 Ecommerce websites should make buying their products or services the next logical step on the buying journey.
 Lead the prospect to a “no-brainer” decision – one that is easy to make and easy to accomplish.

 In this article, let’s consider how to use one of the most powerful tools of persuasion sellers can employ.
 Getting others to promote you is infinitely more effective than promoting yourself.
-Here are the top 10 most effective ways to leverage social proof.
+Here are nine effective ways to leverage social proof on your site.

 If everyone is buzzing about a newly-released movie, and I’m hearing nothing but recommendations to go see it, I’m quite likely to go.
 On the other hand, if the reviews are sour and my friends tell me the movie was a waste of time and money, I’m much less likely to go.